rune-rs/rune/book/src/foreword.md

   this book.

 Rune is now in a state where I want people to poke at it.
-Not *too* hard mind you, because it's still very early days.
-So don't use it in anything user-facing or security critical just yet.
+Not *too* hard mind you.
+It's still very early days.
 The compiler is very much in flux and a miscompilation will definitely cause the wrong closure to be called.
-You know, the one that *doesn't* do all your fancy security checks 😅.
+You know, the one that *doesn't* doesn't perform your security checks 😅.

 But the more poking and prodding people do, the more issues will be found.
 Every solved issue brings Rune one step close to being production ready.
+Every set of eyeballs that takes a look can bring new perspective and ideas, making the project better for me and everyone else.

 I really want to thank Jonathan Turner and all the contributors to the Rhai project.
 They have been an an immense inspiration to me.
 If you need an embedded scripting engine that is more mature right now than *Rune*, please do take *Rhai* for a spin.

-You can find the project at [its GitHub page].
-I hope you'll enjoy using this project as much as I've enjoyed writing it!
+You can find the project [on its GitHub page][github].
+I hope you'll enjoy using it as much as I've enjoyed making it!

 &mdash; John-John Tedro